The Samoyed Breeders and Owners League was founded in 1980 to serve both those who love Samoyeds and to foster, promote and publicise the breed.

 THE SAMOYED YEAR BOOK

-Although members have received 2 newsletters a year almost since the inception of the League, Mrs Beryl Grounds was keen to see a Year Book produced which would include the results and breeding of winners of first prizes at all shows where Championship Certificates were on offer for the breed.
+Although members received 2 newsletters a year almost since the inception of the League this has now been reduced to one.
+Mrs Beryl Grounds was keen to see a Year Book produced which would include the results and breeding of winners of first prizes at all shows where Championship Certificates were on offer for the breed.
 The first Year Book was produced in 1985 and one has been produced by the League every year since.
 These books carry pictorial adverts for members’ dogs and lots of interesting information pertaining to the world of showing and breeding Samoyeds.
 Since 1991, the Year Book has been free to members.
 This attractive book is greatly valued by Samoyed lovers all over the world as it is the only book available showing Samoyed records of show wins held in Great Britain, and now it includes some of the shows in Ireland as well.

 The Samoyed Breeders and Owners League have had a stand each year at Crufts Dog Show where attractive items featuring the breed are on sale.
 Memberships may be paid there and also copies of past year books may be purchased at very reasonable prices.
-The Breed Stand is present at each of the 2 Open Shows and the yearly Championship Show.
+The Breed Stand is present at the Open Show and the yearly Championship Show.

 The Samoyed Breeders and Owners League continues to try to serve its membership and the wonderful Samoyed breed.